seankross/bookdown-start/docs/04-Evaluation.md

 <img src="04-Evaluation_files/figure-html/unnamed-chunk-11-1.png" width="672" />

 Interestingly, for a given mean $\mu \neq y$ we find a pattern that makes intuitive sense given the goal of CRPS to produce forecasts that are both accurate and precise.
-For a given amount of bias in the prediction (i.e., given a $\mu \neq y$), the optimal score is achieved by a standard deviation that slightly larger than the bias
+For a given amount of bias in the prediction (i.e., given a $\mu \neq y$), the optimal score is achieved by a standard deviation that slightly larger than the bias.

 ```r